Eversmile12/X402-audio-to-audio/README.md

 This project demonstrates Coinbase's [x402 protocol](https://docs.cdp.coinbase.com/x402) working over audio instead of HTTP.
 A seller broadcasts a payment request as sound, the buyer's device listens, signs the payment, and transmits the authorization back, all through audible tones.

+**Payment negotiation can happen entirely offline**.
+Only settlement requires internet.

 ![X402 Audio Protocol UI](assets/image.png)

 ---